 - CPR/AED Certification

-- Proof of immunizations (required to enter HBU by all students); the hepatitis B (HBV) three-shot series is a highly recommended immunization for healthcare settings
+- Proof of immunizations (required to enter HBU by all students).
+The hepatitis B (HBV) 3-shot series is a highly recommended immunization for health care settings.

 Department of Nursing